affair-recoveryHave you cheated or been cheated on?

-Are you trying to get over infidelity or an affair by your partner?
-Wondering if the hurt, mistrust, and suspicion will ever go away.
+Are you trying to get over infidelity or an affair with your partner?
+Are you wondering if the hurt, mistrust, and suspicion will ever disappear?

-Perhaps you’ve doubted at times whether your betrayed partner will EVER get past this.
-Perhaps you fear it will be hanging over you two forever, like a dark cloud that sullies or dooms the relationship.
+Perhaps you’ve sometimes doubted whether your betrayed partner will EVER get past this.
+Maybe you fear it will hang over you two forever, like a dark cloud that sullies or dooms the relationship.

 Are you reluctant to seek help at your place of worship because you fear being labeled “an adulterer” or because of the stigma associated with “adultery?”

-Have you been wondering if it’s possible to save your relationship and return to a sense of peace and mutual love?
+Have you wondered if saving your relationship and returning to a sense of peace and mutual love is possible?
 Questioning, “Does she still love me?”
 Or “Does he even want to be with me anymore?”

 There’s reason to hope.
 Your relationship can recover from an affair.
 Husbands and wives can find their way back to each other if both individuals are willing to do the work.